Table of Contents

 This article has been written by Rachel based on real life experience but medically reviewed by Doctor Ramlah Tariq FCPS ob/gyn, RMP, MBBS, BSc. to make sure we are providing you with content you can trust.

 In this blog post, we hear from Rachel.
-Rachel has had three keyhole surgeries now in the space of just a few years and one laparotomy.
-For someone with endometriosis, keyhole surgery will be quite common as a way to remove or destroy the deposits of endometriosis.
+Rachel has had three keyhole surgeries now in the space of just a few years and one laparotomy (you can read about her recovery from that here).

 What is keyhole surgery?

-keyhole surgery, also called Laparoscopy, is a type of surgical procedure that allows the surgeon to access the abdomen and pelvis.
+keyhole surgery, also called Laparoscopy, is a type of surgical procedure that allows the surgeon to access the abdomen and pelvis using a small incision (hence the name “keyhole”) and his visibility of the organs is maintained with the help of a fibre-optic instrument or a camera.
 Keyhole, as the name suggests, means that there is a very small incision in the skin.